Skip to main content

 Creating a Specification Project

-Specification project start with a project proposal which is presented to the community for review and then used as the basis for a creation review (which requires a successful ballot of the specification committee.
+Specification projects start with a project proposal that is presented to the community for review and then used as the basis for a creation review (which requires a successful ballot of the specification committee).

 The gist of how this works is shown here: